Volunteer Civil Liberties Intake Counselor

 - Reviewing and evaluating written requests for assistance, including mail and online complaints; and

 - Working within web-based database to enter data, as well as catalogue data within the system.

 The ACLU-NC values equity and inclusion and encourages a diversity of candidates from various backgrounds to apply.

-- College student (3rd and 4th years preferred) with a strong commitment to and enthusiasm for the mission of the ACLU of Northern California;
+- Strong commitment to and enthusiasm for the mission of the ACLU of Northern California;

 - Exceptional oral and written communication skills;